Bletchley Park – Top secret home of the World War II code-breakers

 The team of codebreakers who worked in wooden huts at Bletchley included Alan Turing, Gordon Welchman, Hugh Alexander and Stuart Milner-Barry.

 Turing, a brilliant mathematical logician, and the team developed deciphering machines that could quickly decode encrypted messages created by the Germans' Enigma and Lorenz cypher machines.

 After the War, the rigorous secrecy imposed on Bletchley staff remained in force.
-Relatives of Bletchley personnel never very little; only than that a son, daughter, spouse or parent had done some kind of secret war work.
+Relatives of Bletchley personnel knew very little; only that a son, daughter, spouse or parent had done some kind of secret war work.
 Churchill referred to Bletchley staff as "the geese that laid the golden eggs and never cackled".